KScottDB/WPM2000/readme.md

 WPM2000 (Windows Package Manager 2000) is a package manager for retro Windows installations.

-This repository contains the C# client targeted at [.NET Framework 2.0][1] and it's compatible operating systems.
+This repository contains the (INCOMPLETE) C# client targeted at [.NET Framework 2.0][1] and it's compatible operating systems.